YongHui-X/YongHui-X/README.md

 ## Hi there 👋

 ### 🌱 About me
-NUS student · SWE Intern @ LTA · Passionate about AI/ML and building scalable, intelligent applications.
+Passionate about AI/ML and building scalable, intelligent applications.

 ### 📫 How to reach me
 You may reach me at tanyonghui.johnny@gmail.com.
 Thank you!